mahavedalla/mahavedalla/docs/questions/buddha/how-tall-was-the-buddha.md

-# How tall was the Buddha?
+Question: How tall was the Buddha?
 Category: Buddha
 Sutta References: -
 Date Entered: March 11, 2025